General slow-roll inflation in $f(R)$ gravity under the Palatini approach: Introduction

-The so-called Palatini $f(\mathcal{R})$ gravity, where $\mathcal{R}=g^{\mu\nu}\mathcal{R}_{\mu\nu}(\Gamma)$ with $\Gamma$ a independent field, has been widely analyzed in the literature.
-Specifically, Palatini gravity have been studied in the context of dark energy models and late-time constraints \cite{Baghram:2009we}, where some models show a very promising behavior.
-Moreover, the modifications on the energy conditions have been also studied in \citep{Capozziello:2014bqa}, and the possible violations of the local gravity tests have been analyzed with the post-Newtonian approach applied to this type of theories \cite{Toniato:2019rrd}, as well as the stellar structure \cite{Olmo:2019flu} and the junction conditions \cite{Olmo:2020fri}, where significant and interesting differences are found.
-In a more analytic context, the variational principle \cite{Goenner:2010tr}, the Cauchy problem \cite{Capozziello:2010ut} and the Birkhoff's theorem have been explored \cite{Faraoni:2010rt}, also a possible mapping among solutions in GR and these theories is given in \cite{Afonso:2018bpv}.
-In addition, non-singular black hole solutions seem to be very common in the context of the Palatini formalism \cite{Olmo:2015axa} as well as regular wormholes solutions \cite{Bambi:2015zch}.
-Also the Palatini formalism is usual in the context of Born-Infeld actions \cite{BeltranJimenez:2017doy}.\\
+The so-called Palatini $f(\mathcal{R})$ gravity, where $\mathcal{R}=g^{\mu\nu}\mathcal{R}_{\mu\nu}(\Gamma)$ with $\Gamma$ a independent field, has~been widely analyzed in the literature.
+Specifically, Palatini gravity have been studied in the context of dark energy models and late-time constraints \cite{Baghram:2009we,Aoki:2018lwx,Leanizbarrutia:2017xyd,Boehmer:2013oxa,Capozziello:2012ny,Harko:2011nh,Gu:2018lub,Rosa:2019ejh,Rosa:2017jld,Borowiec:2011wd}, where some models show a very promising behavior as they reproduce the cosmological evolution well and fit the observational constraints correctly~\mbox{\citep{Yang:2008wu,Fay:2007gg,Lee:2007nh}}.
+Moreover, the modifications on the energy conditions have been also studied in \citep{Capozziello:2014bqa}, and the possible violations of the local gravity tests have been analyzed with the post-Newtonian approach applied to this type of theories \cite{Toniato:2019rrd}, as well as the stellar structure \cite{Olmo:2019flu} and the junction conditions \cite{Olmo:2020fri}, where~significant and interesting differences are found.
+In a more analytic context, the variational principle \cite{Goenner:2010tr}, the Cauchy problem \cite{Capozziello:2010ut} and Birkhoff's theorem have been explored \cite{Faraoni:2010rt}; in addition, a possible mapping among solutions in GR and these theories are given in \cite{Afonso:2018bpv}.
+In addition, non-singular black hole solutions seem to be very common in the context of the Palatini formalism \cite{Olmo:2015axa,Olmo:2012nx,Menchon:2017qed} as well as regular wormholes solutions \cite{Bambi:2015zch,Capozziello:2012hr}.
+In addition, the Palatini formalism is usual in the context of Born--Infeld actions \cite{BeltranJimenez:2017doy}.
+Moreover, the scalar-tensor picture of Palatini $F(R)$ gravity and its analysis of the Jordan frame and the Einstein frame have been also studied in \citep{Kozak:2018vlp}.